Amandine21/Shell/README.md

 IDs to see if there are any child processes that are finished using the waitpid() system call.
 The system call will be used in a nonblocking fashion, and If there is a process that is finished it will erase the process from the vector.\
-  After that, the cd or change directory cases were addressed in an if statement.
+  &nbsp;After that, the cd or change directory cases were addressed in an if statement.
 If the first command in the vector from the tokenizer object was a “cd” a function will be executed defined outside of the main.
 The function will take in the arguments following the cd, an empty character array representing the previous working directory, and the function will contain three conditions.